JhonnyJason/thingy-allmodules-sync-sources/ressources/README.md

-# thingy-module-gen - commandline wizard to easify the generation of a thingy module
+# thingy-allmodules-sync - commandline wizard to create the appropriate allmodules files

 # Why?
-The process of copying and refactoring an existing module is too tedious.
-Also we can add further more complex functionality here later - module being git submodule and more.
+The process of adding a newly added module or erasing them from the allmodules files is too tedious.

 Usually this tool is used from a a thingy toolset.